 - The Instructor’s Guide combines materials in the Reader and Workbook into a single lesson plan.
-It includes a CD with PDFs of the Student Reader and Workbook and a customizable Word document of the student worksheets.
+It includes downloadble PDFs of the Student Reader and Workbook and a customizable Word document of the student worksheets.

 15 chapters divided into three sections:

 - Section One: Getting to Know Your IEP

 Topics include transition services, who attends your IEP meetings, abilities and interests, disability stereotypes, and IEP outcomes.

 - Section Two: Decisions and Goals

 Topics include options and goals for current school environment, post-secondary education, independent living, employment, and recreation and leisure.

 Topics include self-advocacy, assertiveness, IEP preparation, and how to run your IEP meeting.